Code-Institute-Submissions/urmv2/personalreadme.md

 is interested in the site content, has the ability to reach out to the author.

-Features that will be included are a landing page, three blog pages - including real content written by the author, and a contact page.
+Features that will be included are a landing page, two blog pages - including real content written by the author, and a contact page.
 This will showcase the abilities of the author and provide insights into current affairs.
 One of the main